rares-fodor/playlist-tool/README.md

 Allows users to manipulate their Spotify playlists from a web interface.

+## Disclaimer
+This application is still in development!
+I am not responsible for overwritten or deleted playlists.
+**Please, use this _carefully_ for the time being**

 ### Usage
 Register a Spotify API application at: https://developer.spotify.com/dashboard/create.